Fourqua/Roblox-Development-Toolkit/ChatTags/README.md

 - Since this runs client-side, the `ROLES` table is visible to exploiters — tags are visual only and should not be used for permission checks.
 Do permission logic server-side separately
 - A player can only have one tag — Owner is checked first, then Admin, then Mod
-- Emoji in tag text is supported on most platforms